stbowers/Alcubierre/README.md

 Licensed under the MIT License (LICENSE.txt)

+## Dependencies
+Make sure these libraries are installed on your system before compiling:
+- ncurses (for macos and linux, needs wide character support, default on macOS, varies on linux)
+- pdcurses (for windows)
+- csfml (all platforms, used for audio)

+Build tools:
+- cmake

 ## Building
 Use cmake to generate build files for your individual system.
 Works with Linux, macOS, and Windows